-On each day, we will offer two different sections:
+On each day, we will offer two or more different sections:

 - Introduction to Kayaking Class - For newer paddler with flatwater or touring kayaks This class gives you the opportunity to jump start your kayaking career and is based on the American Canoe Association (ACA) “Introduction to Kayaking” class.
 The instructors will first talk with you about the basics and then quickly get on the water to teach you how to move your boat forward, backwards, and sideways as well as how to turn and stop.
 While the water is cool, we will demonstrate rescue skills but you won’t intentionally be getting into the water at this clinic unless you want to.
 Thatcher Pool’s Wednesday night sessions are a better place to practice rescues and wet exits when it’s cool out.

 - Intermediate Strokes Class: For more experienced paddlers with Flatwater or Touring/Sea Kayaks

 People considering this class should have already taken the Introduction to Kayaking class and practiced the skills there for some time.
 These classes will be small (5-people) and we will tailor the class to the interests of the attendees.

 Some sections may target specific Kayaking skills such as bracing, forward stroke, linked strokes, etc.